tungqnguyen/meteorite-landings/README.md

 4. Import JSON file into database:

-      In terminal, locate to MongoDB "bin" directory like step 2 and run command with the path to the JSON meteorites data:
+      In terminal, locate to MongoDB "bin" directory like step 2 and run command with the --file path to "nasa-meteorites.json":
       ```
       mongoimport --db mydb --collection meteorites --file "your\path\to\nasa-meteorites.json" --jsonArray
       ```
       Example: ```mongoimport --db mydb --collection meteorites --file "project\backend\database\nasa-meteorites.json" --jsonArray```

-      This will import the JSON data into MongoDB collection "meteorites"
+      This will import the JSON file nasa-meteorites.json into MongoDB collection "meteorites"

 ### Run Project